Arya (2004 film): Critical reception

-Aarya received highly positive reviews from critics. idlebrain.com gave a review stating, "You feel like you are watching a Mani Rathnam film.
+Arya received highly positive reviews from critics. idlebrain.com gave a review stating, "You feel like you are watching a Mani Rathnam film.
 There is a soul in the film and you end up having a thin layer of tears in your eyes while leaving the theater.
 This film announces the arrival of Sukumar – director – a class apart.
 'Aarya' is a must watch film for all Telugu film lovers.
 Don't miss it" and rated the film 4/5, calling the film "A class apart".
 IndiaGlitz gave a review stating "To start with, the hype machine was at work incessantly before the release of the movie.
 And after watching the film you also feel that there is a movie that is every inch worth its pre-release hype.
 Not only Aarya is expected to lead the pack in the long summer of seemingly never-ending releases but also give the hero of the film, Allu Arjun, a new identity.
 Aarya is an unabashed package showcasing Allu Arjun and his dancing and fighting abilities.
 The thing it looks like it will work at the box-office", further calling the film "A cocktail of fun and more fun". fullhyderabad.com gave a review stating "Aarya is not at all what you expect it to be.
 It is a special package that consists of fun, entertainment, laughs, frolic, merriment, high times, bashes and more.
 It has them all.
 Romance, eternal love, mush, flowers, embraces, sacrifices, sunsets.
 It has them ALL.
 Action, fights, stunts, feats, tricks, battles, blood, bullies, henchmen, chases.
 Did we mention that this has it all?
 Emotions, sentiments, passion, craze and feelings.
 See one.
 See all," and rated the film 7/10.